akash5852/akash5852/README.md

 <div align = center>
 <h1>👋 Hey, I’m Akash Sharma</h1>

-<p>I’m a second year Computer Engineering student @ McMaster University with a passion for creating software that improves lives.</p>
-<p>Currently I am exploring the ins and outs of full-stack development.</p>
+<p>I’m a second year Computer Engineering student @ McMaster University with a passion for creating software that improves lives.</br>Currently I am exploring the ins and outs of full-stack development.</p>

 <p>Feel free to reach out to me with any of my social links below.</p>